 We have a number of fruitful interdisciplinary collaborations with groups in the UK and internationally.
 In the UK we have strong links with Oxford (Prof. Russ Egdell) on the growth and characterisation of oxide materials grown by MBE, and with Liverpool (Dr. Tim Veal) on the optical properties of semiconducting oxides and nitrides, and with St. Andrews (Dr. Philip King) on electronic structure determined by ARPES.
 Internationally we collaborate with research groups growing both III-nitrides and oxides by MBE and MOVPE, including the groups at: Ritsumiekin University, Japan and Souel National University, Korea (Prof. Y. Nanishi), University of Western Michigan, USA (Prof. S.M.
 Durbin), UC Santa Barbara, USA (Prof. J.S.
 Speck), CNRS, Valbonne, France (Dr. J. Zuniga-Perez), and University of Valencia, Spain (Prof. V. Munoz-Sanjose).
 All these groups have supplied either InN, InAlN and InGaN samples, or CdO, In2O3 and ZnO samples for electron and optical spectroscopy experiments based at Warwick.
 We also collaborate with the University of Aarhus, Denmark (Prof. Phillip Hofmann) to use the ASTRID synchrotron radiation source for UV photoemission studies, and with the theoretical physics groups at the Friedrich Schiller University, Jena, Germany (Prof. F. Bechstedt) and UC Santa Barbara, USA (Prof. C.G. van der Walle), who perform band structure calculations using density functional theory.

-Overall I have published papers on many aspects of semiconductor surfaces, interface formation and epitaxial growth as the author and co-author of more than 250 publications in international refereed journals which have attracted over 5,700 citations (h-index 42 - Web of Science) as well as publishing 3 book chapters.
+Overall I have published papers on many aspects of semiconductor surfaces, interface formation and epitaxial growth as the author and co-author of more than 250 publications in international refereed journals which have attracted over 6,400 citations (h-index 44 - Web of Science, h-index 51 - Google Scholar) as well as publishing 3 book chapters.
 I have also delivered over 60 invited talks at national and international conferences and workshops, and over 65 invited seminars and colloquia.
-To see the full list of publications please refer to Web of Science or Google Scholar and search McConville CF
+(To see the full list of publications please refer to Web of Science or Google Scholar and search McConville CF)

 - SnTe Microcrystals: Surface Cleaning of a Topological Crystalline Insulator, M. Saghir, M. Walker, C.F.
 McConville, & G. Balakrishnan, Appl.
 Phys.
 Lett.
 108 (2016) 061602.